lndobryden/leedobryden.com-V1/content/4-armbian-tinkerboard.md

 attention to detail by the armbian team.
 The armbian teams notes a couple issues with the TinkerBoard, mentioning there's some issues with the ethernet driver.
 I haven't tested this at all to confirm, but the ethernet seems to work well enough.
+The only thing I've noticed so far is that when booting up a fresh image, the ethernet adapter will get a new MAC address.
+The MAC address is stable through reboots.
 One large issue is that rebooting doesn't work properly.
 However as of a couple days ago there's a patch to address this in the 4.13 kernel that should hopefully be mainlined soon.